helium/longfi-arduino/Adafruit-Feather-M0-RFM95/longfi-us915/README.md

 ## Required Arduino Libraries

+### Important
+Make sure you do not have other LMIC arduino libraries installed, otherwise you will experience build errors.
+You can find your Arduino libraries for your operating system below, simply delete the directory if you would like to remove a library.

+linux: /home/{user}/Arduino/libraries
+windows: Documents/Arduino/libraries
+mac os: Documents/Arduino/libraries

 From the Arduino IDE, open the Library Manager (Sketch->Include Library->Manage Libraries).
 In the search box, type the library name below and install the latest version.

 [IBM LMIC framework](https://github.com/matthijskooijman/arduino-lmic)